jvhagey/jvhagey.github.io/index.md

 🐄 💩 🧬 💻 🐍 + 🇷 = 📊
 </center>

-I am currently an APHL Bioinformatics fellow in the Waterborne Disease Prevention Branch at the Centers for Disease Control and Prevention.
+I am currently Bioinformatian in the Division of Healthcare Quality Promotion at the Centers for Disease Control and Prevention.

 I got my PhD at the University of California, Davis in the Animal Biology Graduate Group with a designated emphasis in Host-Microbe Interactions.
 I am passionate about making "big data" in biology comprehensible and pretty.
 This home page will link you to my github projects.
 This page is still under construction 👷, but no hard hat needed.
 I currently write most of my work in python and R. Drop me a line if you find an error or have questions!